grincc/grin-wallet-api-tutorial/readme.md

 NOTE: Make sure you are using your own IP.

-Now creates a file on `/etc/systemd/system/grin.node.service` and paste the next content:
+Now creates a file on `/etc/systemd/system/grin.node.service` and paste the next content inside:

 ```ini
 [Unit]